Sezimovo Ústí: History

 According to legend, Sezimovo Ústí was founded by Sezima, an illegitimate son of Witiko of Prčice.
 The town was established in the first half of the 13th century.
-The first mention of Autz - Ústí is from 1250 when the general chapter of the Dominican Order agreed to the consecration of the monastery church to saint Dominic.
+The first mention of Ústí is from 1250, when the general chapter of the Dominican Order agreed to the consecration of the monastery church to Saint Dominic.
 The town prospered, which resulted from a convenient place on the way from Austria to Prague.
-Only 6 years after the church was consecrated the monastery was expanded so the town must have already be prospůerous enough to allow investment like that.
-The town was later fortified and had three suburbs, one of them on the other other bank of the river Lužnice.
-From 1388 the independent parish church had its own hospital and school.
+Only six years after the church was consecrated, the monastery was expanded so the town must have already be prosperous enough to allow investment like that.
+The town was later fortified and had three suburbs, one of them on the other bank of the Lužnice river.
+From 1388, the independent parish church had its own hospital and school.

 In 1414, Jan Hus was invited to Sezimovo Ústí to preach in Kozí hrádek Castle, which led the radicalization of many people and establishment of Hussite movement.
 In 1420, Hussites burned down the town and left to the nearby newly established town of Tábor.
-Some parts of the abandoned town were still used in the time of king George of Poděbrady and the Dominican friars returned to the damaged monastery in the 1430s for some time.

-The ruins of the monastery were still quite big as is visible on painting from 1811 by count Eugen Czernin. ¨Water mill and one farm was also on the grounds of the old town from most of the time after the town was abandoned.
+Some parts of the abandoned town were still used in the time of King George of Poděbrady and the Dominican friars returned to the damaged monastery after 1420 for some time.
+Water mill and one farm was also on the grounds of the old town for most of the time after the town was abandoned.

-In 1828, a new village of 81 houses was founded and was named Starý Tábor or Alt Tabor in german ("Old Tábor").
-For construction of the first houses the ruins of the old town was used as building material.
+In 1828, a new village was founded and was named Starý Tábor ("Old Tábor").
+About 80 houses were built or under construction in 1832.
 Construction of the new church started in 1835 and it was consecrated in 1841.
-In 1920, it returned to its historical name of Sezimovo Ústí.
-In 1939, the entrepreneur Jan Antonín Baťa began to built a factory, that was initially intended to be build in Slovakia, and a new district of Sezimovo Ústí near the factory on the lands of the Velký dvůr, nowadays called Baťov, Kovák or Sezimovo Ústí 2.
-Baťa built a factory as well as accommodation and infrastructure for his employees at the factory.
+In 1920, the village was promoted to a town and returned to its historical name of Sezimovo Ústí.
+In 1939, the entrepreneur Jan Antonín Baťa built a factory and began to build a new district of Sezimovo Ústí, nowadays called Sezimovo Ústí 2.
+During World War II, Sezimovo Ústí was incorporated into Tábor, which lasted until 30 June 1945.

-From 1942 to 1945 it was part of the town Tábor as one of the 15 villages that were joined to form town of Big Tábor.
-Sezimovo Ústí became town in 1960.

 Demographics

+Economy

+The largest employer based in Sezimovo Ústí is Kovosvit MAS Machine Tools, a manufacturer of machine tools with more than 250 employees.

 Transport

-The D3 motorway runs next to the town.
-The Train line 221 from Prague to České Budějovice runs thru the town and there is train stop in the part of the town called Sezimovo Ústí 2.
+The D3 motorway (part of the European route E55) from Tábor to České Budějovice runs next to the town.

+Sezimovo Ústí is located on the railway line Prague–České Budějovice.

 Sport

 The main sport clubs in Sezimovo Ústí are TJ Spartak MAS and TJ Sokol Sezimovo Ústí.
-Sezimovo Ústí has one swimming pool.
-In the past the motorcycle race Pohár Prezidenta republiky was held in the town.
+Until 2011, the football club FC Silon Táborsko played in Sezimovo Ústí.